 While Niagara Falls in northwestern New York gets a lot of much-deserved attention, there is another waterfall in eastern New York that is nearly as impressive: Cohoes Falls.

-Located along the Mohawk River a short drive north of downtown Albany, Cohoes Falls is easily one of the most impressive waterfalls in New York.
+Located along the Mohawk River a short drive north of downtown Albany, Cohoes Falls is easily one of the most impressive waterfalls in Albany and even among the best waterfalls in New York.
 The waterfall spans the entire 1,000-foot length of the river and drops as much as 90 feet in height.

 This makes it longer and nearly as tall as American Falls at Niagara Falls.
 It also usually has a higher rate of water flow than American Falls does.
 Without a doubt, Cohoes Falls is an incredibly impressive waterfall.